Samir-Kesare/OpsTree-Documentation-/Terraform/Design/Terraform Modules CICD/Terraform_Module_CICD.md

 | State Management                                          | Consider using a centralized, versioned state management solution (e.g., Terraform Cloud) to store and manage Terraform state files securely and collaboratively. |

+## Conclusion
+In conclusion, implementing robust CI/CD checks on Terraform modules is crucial for guaranteeing the reliability, security, and efficiency of your infrastructure as code (IaC).
+By following best practices and leveraging automation tools like Jenkins or Terraform Cloud, organizations can streamline development and deployment processes, demonstrably reducing deployment failures  and minimizing downtime.

 ## Contact Information
 | Name            | Email Address                        |
 |-----------------|--------------------------------------|